animesh713331/GitConnect/readme.md

-# GitHub Profile Finder 🔍
+# GitConnect - GitHub Profile Finder 🔍

 A React + Parcel web app that lets you search GitHub profiles by username or generate a list of random profiles.
 Includes dark mode, error handling, animations, and localStorage support.